luvceylin/ceylinavci/README.md

 ##  Why I Made This

 I wanted a portfolio that felt like me and truly had feautures I liked looking at !
+It later shifted more from a portfolio to a personal website where I experimented with css.
 I wanted to build a project that represents both sides of me, combining my interest in creative design with technical work.
 The envelope art, in particular, is a feature I had in mind from the start.
-By designing my own website, I was able to create my own little corner on the internet!
+By designing my own website, I was able to create my own little corner on the internet! i really beleive I can continue to improve this website to better represent all the things I love!

 ---